zosnet/wallet/app/help/en/assets/Asset.md

 2. The legal currency and digital currency attributes cannot exist at the same time.
 Applying (cancelling) the legal currency -> will automatically  cancel (become) the digital currency
 3. The loanable and pledged attributes cannot exist at the same time, the application can be borrowed (collateralizable)->Please cancel another attribute to be mortgaged (borrowable)
 4. The digital currency can be mortgaged or borrowable, and the legal currency cannot be mortgaged.
+5. The sell currency can be sell or by.
-5. Please carefully change the digital currency properties
+6. Please carefully change the digital currency properties

 [# asset_coupon]